dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

 The **Notes viewmodel** isn't specifying a base class like the **Note viewmodel** does, because there wasn't really any benefit to do so.
 However, the `ObservableRecipient` base class provided by the MVVM Community Toolkit provides a framework for an object to receive messages, so this is a suitable base class for the **Notes viewmodel**.

 The toolkit also provides the `IRecipient<Type>` interface to register an object as a listener to specific messages.
 This interface has to be implemented for each message type.
-The interface defines a method named `Receive` which takes the message type as a parameter.
+The interface defines a method named `Receive`, which takes the message type as a parameter.
 For example, if the class implements `IRecipient<string>`, then the following method would be added to the class:

 ```csharp
 public void Receive(string message)